alisonqiu/SV-internship-Autocomplete-Component/README.md

 # TODOS
 - [x]  allow multi select
-- [ ] change the display of text fields
+- [?] change the display of text fields
-- [ ] Get human-readable labels from an options call piped into variable-selection dropdowns
+- [x] Get human-readable labels from an options call piped into variable-selection dropdowns
 - [ ] clean up my code and use more appropriate var names 😂